Student Life

 Graduate Student Governance

-Enrolled graduate students may form a Graduate Student Alliance.
+Enrolled graduate students may form a Graduate Student Government.
 This will depend on the initiative of the graduate students.